FFFF-0000h/Tech-Scrolls/README.md

 - **back end**: the behind-the-scenes(web servers, databases, applications) operations that it takes to keep the [frontend](#f) of a website running, such as the coding, style, scripts and plugins.

 - **binary operator**: an operator that takes two arguments.

+- **blockchain**: The blockchain is a digital distributed ledger.
+It contains a record of every transaction ever run on it.
+Anyone can write to it.

 - **boilerplate**: boilerplate is a collection of code snippets and assets that can be reused to boost development.